The Best Christmas Markets in Belgium 2019: The Ultimate List

 A real winter wonderland will be awaiting you in Brussels with plenty of food and Christmas lights.
 It’s a must, even if you just spend one day in Brussels.

 The beautiful Christmas atmosphere of Brussels is the reason why people come here in abundance during Christmas.
+And in order to burn all the calories, why not go hiking near Brussels?

 Where: the center of Brussels including the Grand Place, the Place St. Catherine, the Vismarkt, the Bourse and the Muntplein